 He still stood at the grave of Lazarus—

 Today I went to a funeral.
 Of a four-year-old.
-And though we know without a doubt that that precious child is now in heaven with Jesus, my heart breaks for the parents as I know their hearts are broken.
+My heart breaks for the parents as I know their hearts are broken.
 They have loved Christ.
 Served Him.
 Followed Him.

 But today they buried their son.